shivannis/xandr-docs-public/xandr-docs/articles/bidders/exchanges-and-members.md

 ---
-Title: Bidders - Exchanges and Members
+title: Bidders - Exchanges and Members
-Description: The article defines the exchange service and corresponding members. ms.date: 10/28/2023
+description: The article defines the exchange service and corresponding members. ms.date: 10/28/2023
 ---